fshowalter/devblog/_posts/2014-03-03-auditing-in-rails.md

 3. We could open up `CollectionAssociation` and fix `ids_writer`.

-I always consider opening classes a last resort, but given that our fix here is a one-line, targeted fix, I'd be okay with it.
+I always consider opening classes a last resort, but given that our fix is targeted and simple, I'd be okay with it.
 If it makes you uncomfortable, you could try fix #2, but that's a lot of extra code for the same result.

 ```ruby
 module ActiveRecord